 Since you’re just taking your first steps, you don’t have any backlinks yet.
 So, where do you start?

-Take a look at your competitors’ backlinks using SE Ranking’s Backlink Checker.
-Just enter a competitor domain and get a list of every single backlink:
+Take a look at the websites that link out to your competitors using SE Ranking’s Backlink Checker.
+Just enter any competitor domain and get a list of every single backlink:

 What you should pay attention to more as you’re planning your link-building strategy is not your competitors, but the specifics of your business.
 Think about the links that will benefit you more and which ones can be obtained more easily.
 Perhaps, you already have a client or a partner you can get a couple of backlinks from.